-WYNDHAM PORT TOWN WT2 9601 SITE Anthon's Landing Off Foreshore Road 2 History The original 'Anthon's Landing' was named after Captain J. Anthon, master of the vessel 'S.S.
+WYNDHAM PORT TOWN WYNDHAM PORT TOWN WT2 9601 SITE Anthon's Landing Off Foreshore Road 2 History The original 'Anthon's Landing' was named after Captain J. Anthon, master of the vessel 'S.S.
 Albany'.
 He arrived in April 1886 with the WA Surveyor-General and Commissioner of Crown Lands, John Forrest, who selected the site for the Port of Wyndham.
 The first 'Landing' was little more than wooden planks running down to the waterline.
 It was hastily constructed when gold was discovered in Halls Creek in 1885.
 Hundreds of miners set out for Wyndham and disembarked at Anthon's Landing before setting out (on foot) for the goldfields.
 In 1890 a proper jetty was constructed, and stockyards and a race were added in 1894, so that cattle could be shipped from Wyndham, rather than droving them overland to Derby.
 The posts at the front of Anthon's Landing date from 1894 and were part of these cattle yards.
 Cattle were brought in from as far south as Halls Creek and east from Timber Creek.
 They walked over Mt Albany, then down Reginald Street and into the yards, before being loaded onto ships, mostly destined for Fremantle.
 Drovers had to bring the cattle before the end of the school day so that the children weren't at risk of being trampled on their way home from school.
-A tramway also ran along the jetty to a goods shed at the <t< th=""></t<> February 2012.
+A tramway also ran along the jetty to a goods shed at the landing and across to a shed at Durack's Store.
+An unofficial town sprang up around Anthon's Landing after the gazetted townsite failed to be developed.
+The use of Anthon's Landing rapidly declined after the new jetty (now Wyndham Wharf) was opened next to the Meat Works in 1919, although live cattle were exported form the jetty until 1925.
+In 1944 the jetty at Anthon's Landing was destroyed by fire.
+A new jetty, for community use, was eventually built on the Anthon's Landing site in 2011 and was officially opened on 4 February 2012.
 Now called Wyndham Community Jetty.
-Significance Anthon's Landing is of considerable historic and social significance, named after Captain J. Anthon, who arrived in April 1886 with the WA Surveyor-General and Commissioner of
+Significance